TagRanger®

 Finder/Relay is not connected to your smartphone

-Finder/Relay is connected to your smartphone (using Bluetooth)
+Finder/Relay is trying to attach to your smartphone (using Bluetooth)

 Finder/Relay is ready for Tag communications